quicwg/base-drafts/draft-ietf-quic-tls.md

 which carry application data.
 If another frame type carries, or could carry, application semantics, then the risk from replay attack needs to be considered.
-For instance, though this is likely to be inadvisable, an application that attached semantics to increases in flow control credit or stream cancellation would need to assess whether those uses were vulnerable to replay attack.
+For instance, though this is likely to be inadvisable, an application that attaches semantics to increases in flow control credit or stream cancellation would need to assess whether those uses were vulnerable to replay attack.

 Extensions to QUIC might create an additional exposure to replay attack if they